tagn/knowledge-vault/DND - Out of the Abyss/Locations/Menzoberranzan.md

 ## Description

-Capital city of the Drow.
+Capital city of the Drow

 ## Sub Areas/Locations